-Our Restructuring and Special Situations business is one of the world's leading advisors in financial restructuring and reorganization, liability management, distressed M&A and Chapter 11 matters.
-We have been named International Financing Review Restructuring Advisor of the Year for each of the past four years and are consistently ranked among the top three financial advisors in announced global restructuring volume.
+Our Restructuring and Special Situations business is one of the world's leading advisors in liability management, financial restructuring and reorganization, distressed M&A and Chapter 11 matters.
+We were ranked #1 in both global and U.S. announced deals for 2024 by LSEG and were named International Financing Review Restructuring Advisor of the Year for each of the years 2020-2023.
 With expertise in highly complex capital structure challenges, we advise management teams, corporate boards, sponsors and creditors in situations where a company is experiencing financial distress.